nickhubchak1/PassiveSonarUnderWaterDetection/README.md

 The **mlp_skip.py** is also a shallow architecture with skip risiduals allowing us to pass data past the first FullyConnected and TanH layers all the way to the second FullyConnected layer

-The **mlp_deep.py** is a 50 layer deep architecture with skip risiduals that has multiple FullyConnected and TanH layers with equal parts skip risiduals, our special concoction muhahahah
+The **mlp_deep.py** is a 18 layer deep architecture with skip risiduals that has multiple FullyConnected and TanH layers with equal parts skip residuals, our special concoction muhahahah

 All of these are runnable as long as the **Training_and_Validation.h5** data exists, otherwise please see the top of **Getting Started**